 This lecture presents the Medical Informatics Platform's data federation in epilepsy.

-The simulation of the virtual epileptic patient is presented as an example of advanced brain simulation as a translational approach to deliver improved results in clinics.
-The fundamentals of epilepsy are explained.
-On this basis, the concept of epilepsy simulation is developed.
+In this lesson, the simulation of a virtual epileptic patient is presented as an example of advanced brain simulation as a translational approach to deliver improved clinical results.
+You will learn about the fundamentals of epilepsy, as well as the concepts underlying epilepsy simulation.
 By using an iPython notebook, the detailed process of this approach is explained step by step.
 In the end, you are able to perform simple epilepsy simulations your own.

 This talk introduces data sharing initiatives in Epilepsy, particularly across Europe.

-This module covers many of the types of non-invasive neurotech and neuroimaging devices including Electroencephalography (EEG), Electromyography (EMG), Electroneurography (ENG), Magnetoencephalography (MEG), functional Near-Infrared Spectroscopy (fNRIs), Magnetic Resonance Imaging (MRI), Positron Emission Tomography (PET), and Computed Tomography
+This module covers many of the types of non-invasive neurotech and neuroimaging devices including electroencephalography (EEG), electromyography (EMG), electroneurography (ENG), magnetoencephalography (MEG), and more.

-Serving as good refresher, Shawn Grooms explains the maths and logic concepts that are important for programmers to understand, including sets, propositional logic, conditional statements, and more.
+Serving as good refresher, this lesson explains the maths and logic concepts that are important for programmers to understand, including sets, propositional logic, conditional statements, and more.

 This compilation is courtesy of freeCodeCamp.